danaikorre/dsmanufacturing.github.io/index_1.md

 * storytelling and communication, as well as
 * tools for data visualisation (e.g., Tableau, Rawgraphs, D3.js).

 Contextual knowledge plays a key role in data interpretation and use.
 While this may be harnessed to create more meaningful, insightful visualisations, context may also be exploited to unfairly influence or actively mislead - topics that will be covered during the course.
-We encourage BYOD -- that you bring and work on your own data project (we can sign non-disclosure agreements).
+We encourage **BYOD---bring and work on your own data project** (we can sign non-disclosure agreements).
 Alternatively, class examples will include open-access data on a variety of topical issues such as [climate change](https://climateknowledgeportal.worldbank.org), [COVID-19](https://github.com/CSSEGISandData/COVID-19) and gender participation (e.g., [the No Ceilings project](http://www.noceilings.org/about) ([github repository](https://github.com/fathominfo/noceilings-data)), and [Scotland's Open Data Catalogues](http://okfnscot.github.io/open-data-scotland).

 ### Learning Outcomes
-1. Analyse: Describe a challenge for a visualisation project and the reasons why visualisation is required.
+1. **Analyse:** Describe a challenge for a visualisation project and the reasons why visualisation is required.
 2. Break down the project considering its context (target audience, usage scenario), potential tasks that the visualisation should facilitate, and the characteristics of the data set.
-3. Design: Create a visualisation through one of various media (website, interactive, infographic, etc.) and through a self-selected set of tools, to match the earlier identified challenge.
+3. **Design:** Create a visualisation through one of various media (website, interactive, infographic, etc.) and through a self-selected set of tools, to match the earlier identified challenge.
-4. Evaluation: Critically reflect on a visualisation design and suggest constructive solutions.
+4. **Evaluation:** Critically reflect on a visualisation design and suggest constructive solutions.
-5. Apply: Competently apply  a wide range of visualisation techniques and tools, also knowing their particular features and drawbacks.
+5. **Apply:** Competently apply a wide range of visualisation techniques and tools, also knowing their particular features and drawbacks.

 ### Takeaways
-* A certificate to reflect a credit-bearing course at Masters-level (SCQF Level 11)
+* A **certificate** to reflect a 10 credit-bearing course at Masters-level (SCQF Level 11)
-* Visual representation of your dataset that enables you to answer the challenge you defined around it before and during the course.
+* **Visual representation** of your dataset that enables you to answer the challenge you defined around it before and during the course.
-* Skills to develop further visual literacy to support data-driven work.
+* **Skills** to develop further visual literacy to support data-driven work.

 ## Course Summary